revisitors/revisit-twitter/README.md

-#Glitch Example API
+#Revisit Twitter Servrice
-This little project is an example express app that abides by the [revist.link spec.](http://revisit.link/spec.html) and glitches out images!
+This little project provides a single enpoint that posts an image to twitter.

 ##Installation:
  - `npm install -g nodemon`